 Such overviews will be aggregated to higher level in the data structure.
 For example, if we look at a robotic lawn mower, IoT generated data can show details of the actual use of a specific lawn mower, aggregate that information for the usage for all models within that product segment, cross referenced to each person that owns the lawn mower, to that customer segment group or geographical locations/regions.
 This type of data can then be used to develop the product further or even help the end customer develop more efficient ways to mow their lawn.

 The question now is, what obstacles or challenges are hindering organizations to move forward with IoT opportunities?
 My experience is that many organizations are not digital ready in their ways of thinking and operating.
 They are in waiting-mode, looking at others to learn how to cope with the concerns of elements such as data privacy and security, lack of skills, lack of standards, organizational change management, technology and architecture and more.

 As innovative offerings can be game-changers in a competitive market place, IoT initiatives may be the enabler in order to deliver better customer services, support cross-sell and upsell opportunities, enhance business efficiency or reduce risks.
-MDM is a key foundational element to digest and structure this velocity of data becoming the reference model between innovators and data scientists inside your business, and create solutions that connect your people and systems in the integrated world.
+Master data management is a key foundational element to digest and structure this velocity of data becoming the reference model between innovators and data scientists inside your business, and create solutions that connect your people and systems in the integrated world.
 Companies must start planning now or risk being left behind; therefore, it’s important to establish a direction for how to master data in a greater context.